dmbarbour/glas/docs/GlasNamespaces.md

 * `b:("foo.", Body)` - shadows all prior names with prefix `"foo."` in Body (if any)
 * `t:({ "foo." => "bar.", "bar." => "baz." }, Body)` - shadows prior names with prefix `"foo."` in body.
 Whether it shadows `"bar."` is more confusing - it's now available via `"foo."`.

-One option is to report shadowing only for `f:` and `b:` binders.
-Thus, `t:({ "foo." => NULL }, b:("foo.", Body))` will not report because there is no `"foo."` in context of binder `b:`.
-Alternatively, we could support shadowing annotations.
+We can support this with annotations to shadow (or no-shadow), keeping user intentions explicit.
+By default, we might report shadowing only for `f:` and `b:`, omitting `t:` where it's both difficult to compute and more likely to be intentional.

-AST representations from modules, macros, etc. are implicitly evaluated in an empty environment, stand-alone, implicitly `t:({ "" => NULL }, AST)`.
+AST representations are usually evaluated in an empty environment, stand-alone, implicitly `t:({ "" => NULL }, AST)`.
 Hence, we can evaluate AST for potential shadowing in a context-independent manner.
-However, we might raise errors only for actual shadowing.
+However, I think we should raise errors only for *actual* shadowing.

 ## Inheritance